Butakus/ros2-env/README.md

 ## What is this and why do I need it?
 If you are working with ROS, you probably have more than one workspace (different projects, robots, maybe even different versions of the same package).
 This means having to manually source the current workspace we are working on, which is no bueno.
 Moreover, when using `colcon` to build the workspace, you need to manually `cd` to the workspace's dir and run the command there.

 Over the years working with ROS 1 and 2, I have seen (and created) multiple solutions, "hacks", aliases, functions and tears, usually included in the shell configuration to tackle these problems.
-This plugin is a cured compilation of all that.
+This plugin is a curated compilation of all that.

 The `ros2-env` plugin allows you to define a list of workspaces, and to assign a name to each one of them.
 Then you can "activate" one of the workspaces, sourcing it and making it the target for the colcon utility functions that are also provided by this plugin.

-It is also possible to select a base ROS 2 distro (rolling, jazzzy, etc.) for each workspace, as well as a list of parent workspaces to [overlay on top of them](https://colcon.readthedocs.io/en/released/user/using-multiple-workspaces.html).
+It is also possible to select a base ROS 2 distro (rolling, jazzy, etc.) for each workspace, as well as a list of parent workspaces to [overlay on top of them](https://colcon.readthedocs.io/en/released/user/using-multiple-workspaces.html).
 You can find more info and some examples below.

-The active workspace is stored in the environment variable `$ROSWS_ACTIVE_WS`, which can be changed with the `rosws` command described below.

 ## Disclaimer
-This workspace management part of the `ros2-env` plugin is heavily inspired by [wd](https://github.com/mfaerevaag/wd).
+The workspace management part of the `ros2-env` plugin is heavily inspired by [wd](https://github.com/mfaerevaag/wd).
 Most of the functions and completions have been extracted from this repository.
 Check it out if you still don't know about that amazing plugin!

 # Installation